Turkish Cuisine: Regions, Meals, Ingredients & Food Culture

 Zeytinyağlı biber dolması: Stuffed bell peppers.

-Kabak oturtma: Zucchini roasted with beef or lamb mince.
+Kabak oturtma: Zucchini roasted with ground beef or lamb.

 Meat dishes in Turkish cuisine

-Cooking lamb with bulgur and legumes is another common route to a main meal.
-When lentils, beans, or chickpeas carry the dish, a small amount of meat goes in just for flavor; the dish is already nutritious and quick.
+Cooking lamb with bulgur or legumes is another route to a main meal.
+In some dishes, lentils, beans, or chickpeas form the base and a smaller amount of meat adds flavor.

 Kebabs in Turkish cuisine